-Choosing the wrong length pool cue for your hight will definitely throw your correct balance off, it may even cause damage to your back due to straining your composure.
-The good thing about pool cues is that each company built length does not just fit one height person, they fit a numerous amount of height persons.
+Choosing the wrong length pool cue for your height will definitely throw your correct balance off, it may even cause damage to your back due to straining your composure.
+The good thing about pool cues is that each company-built length does not just fit one height person, they fit numerous amount of height persons.

 A standard one-piece pool cue would be 57 inches on an average base unless a costume order was placed, the 2 piece pool cue would be 58 inches on average.
 If you are at average height (5ft8) to the height of 6ft5 am sure the standard length pool cues will be just perfect for you, its common that you will find the most availabilities in cues of these lengths from most manufacturers.

 However, if you are taller than 6ft5 you are going to need a taller cue than the standard one.
 Your gonna need to specially request a 61 inches pool cue stick, please note that if you are not taller than 6ft5 this cue stick will not be the right length for you and most likely be uncomfortable using.

 For persons under 5ft8, I would recommend using a shorter pool cue stick, if you are 5ft to 5ft7 I recommend that you use a 52inches cue stick.
 If you are shorter than 5ft then I would then recommend that you use a junior pool cue length which would be 48 inches tall.

 The most standard pool cue weights are 17-21 ounces, everyone has their different cue weight preference depending on what ounce feels better or more comforting in your hand.
 If you a beginner just searching for what’s the right pool cue weight to use, I would recommend that you start with 19 ounces, it’s the most preferred ounce.